Hepatitis C – Diagnosis, Symptoms, and Treatment

 - Swelling in the legs – lower extremity edema

-- Ascites – increased abdominal fluid
+- Ascites – accumulation of fluid within the abdomen

-- Spontaneous bacterial peritonitis (SBP)
+- Spontaneous bacterial peritonitis (SBP) - Infection of the abdominal fluid

 - Bad breath – fetor hepaticus